TezBaydu/Milestone-Project-2-Holiday/readme.md

 #### Influence
 1. Lockdown scenarios for over a year !
-2. Images of nice places to visit:
+2. Image of nice places to visit:
     *![People in the sea image](assets/images/beach-people.jpg)

 #### Imagery